 You can make any graph bigger vertically by grabbing the divider between the graphs.

-By grabbing either side of the scrub tool, you can widen or narrow the duration of time visible on the graph.
+By grabbing either side of the scrub slider, you can widen or narrow the duration of time visible on the graph.
 The default is 10 seconds.
 In the view below, the graph has been widened to 40 seconds:

 Each graph has a cursor and signal list that shows the value of each signal at the cursor position, as well as the time.
 You can move the cursor to any convenient location on screen where it will remain fixed.
 This lets you scroll the graph and review the signal values as they move through the cursor location.